Sedgwick No Cold Calling Zone

 You should never allow anyone access to your home unless you are able to verify their authenticity and confirm that they have a valid reason for being there.
 Legitimate callers such as utilities employees who read meters, canvassers and health workers, will always carry identification and will not mind being challenged; they will expect you to ask them for this identification and want you to check that it is genuine.

-from a Cold Caller
+If you are visited by a Cold Caller

-Citizens Advice Consumer Helpline on 03454 04 05 06
+Notify Cumbria Trading Standards via the Citizens Advice Consumer Helpline on 03454 04 05 06

 or Cumbria Police on 101